 Officials in charge of installations are authorized to approve these advances without reference to higher authority.

-Additional sick leave may be advanced even though liquidation of a previous advance has not been completed provided the advance at no time exceeds 30 days.
+Additional sick leave may be advanced even though liquidation of a previous advance has not been completed, provided the advance at no time exceeds 30 days.
 Any advanced sick leave authorized is in addition to the sick leave that has been earned by the employee at the time the advance is authorized.

-- Charging the sick leave against an equivalent amount of annual leave at the employee’s request provided the annual leave charge is made prior to the time such leave is forfeited because of the leave carryover limit.
+- Charging the sick leave against an equivalent amount of annual leave at the employee’s request, provided the annual-leave charge is made prior to the time such leave is forfeited because of the leave carryover limit.

-If sick leave is approved but the employee does not have sufficient sick leave to cover the absence, the difference is charged to annual leave or to LWOP at the employee’s option.
+If sick leave is approved, but the employee does not have sufficient sick leave to cover the absence, the difference is charged to annual leave or to LWOP at the employee’s option.

 If sick leave is approved for employees who have no annual or sick leave to their credit, the absence may be charged as LWOP unless sick leave is advanced as outlined in 513.5.
-LWOP so charged cannot thereafter be converted to sick or annual leave.
+LWOP so charged cannot later be converted to sick or annual leave.

-If sick leave is disapproved, but the absence is nevertheless warranted, the supervisor may approve, at the employee’s option, a charge to annual leave or a charge to LWOP.
+If sick leave is disapproved, but the absence is nevertheless warranted, the employee’s supervisor may approve, at the employee’s option, a charge to annual leave or a charge to LWOP.

 An absence that is disapproved is charged as LWOP and may be administratively considered as AWOL.

-If an employee becomes ill while on annual leave and the employee has a sick leave balance, the absence may be charged to sick leave.
+If an employee becomes ill while on annual leave and the employee has a sick-leave balance, the absence may be charged to sick leave.

-The following provisions concern recrediting:
+The following provisions apply to recrediting:

-- If a Postal Service employee transfers to a position under a different leave system to which only a part of the employee’s sick leave can be transferred, the sick leave is recredited if the individual returns to the Postal Service provided there is not a break in service in excess of 3 years.
+- If a Postal Service employee transfers to a position under a different leave system to which only a part of the employee’s sick leave can be transferred, the sick leave is recredited if the individual returns to the Postal Service, provided there is no break.

 Note: For sick leave to be recredited, the employee must be reemployed in a position where sick leave may be earned and used.